 I love and appreciate the differences between cultures.
-And as we moved from the UK to France, the differences between the French and English are fun to explore.
+And as I moved from the UK to France, the differences between the French and English are fun to explore.

 Recently I had been thinking about the difference in perspective when it comes to animals.
 Prime example…

-When the English hear we have a pet duck the general response is ‘Awwwww’, ‘How cute’, ‘Adorable’, ‘What fun’.
+When the English hear I have a pet duck the general response is ‘Awwwww’, ‘How cute’, ‘Adorable’, ‘What fun’.
 Put in your own adjective to demonstrate a lovely feeling.

-When the French realise we have a pet duck, after a quizzical look (could be our French), we get a look of dawning comprehension.
+When the French realise I have a pet duck, after a quizzical look (could be my French pronunciation), I get a look of dawning comprehension.
 And the response ‘Ah, you are raising it to eat’, with a satisfied nod.

 And it isn’t just ducks.
 Dogs garner a different perspective, too.
 Now I am going to stereotype a bit here.
 The French certainly like to purchase pure breed dogs.
 And are very willing to pay a lot of money for them.
 There is a certain expectation that you will own a type or breed.
-Every time we meet someone new whilst walking our dogs, we are always asked ‘What breed are they?’
+Every time I met someone new whilst walking dogs, I was always asked ‘What breed are they?’

 The English love to rescue dogs.
 (My personal preference, but then I haven’t been fully Frenchified yet.)
 There is a lot of expectation in the UK that you should go to a shelter and find your dog there.
 This is not to say those in the UK don’t still buy pure breed dogs, but there is a much bigger feeling of accepted alternatives.
 (And it is not to say the French don’t adopt from shelters, it’s just less common in comparison.)